 FDA permits the use of petrolatum as a multipurpose additive for direct addition to food.
 Petrolatum is also an FDA-approved indirect food additive.
 For example, it may be used as a defoaming agent and it may be used in adhesives in contact with food.

-The Cosmetic Ingredient Review (CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
-This deferral of review is in accordance with CIR Procedures.
+The Expert Panel for Cosmetic Ingredient Safety has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+This deferral of review is in accordance with Expert Panel Procedures.

-In the EU, the full refining history for petrolatum must be documented showing that the substance from which it is produced is not a carcinogen, i.e., the petrolatum must be properly refined.
-Petrolatum, which does not meet these requirements, is listed in Annex II of the Cosmetics Directive of the European Union and must be used in cosmetics and personal care products.
+In the EU, the full refining history for petrolatum must be documented showing the substance from which it is produced is not a carcinogen (i.e., the petrolatum must be properly refined).
+Petrolatum that does not meet these requirements, as listed in Annex II of the Cosmetics Directive of the European Union, must not be used in cosmetics and personal care products.

 Petrolatum (mineral oil jelly) is used widely in cosmetics as a moisturizer as well as in OTC drugs as a skin protectant.
 Its safety has been reviewed by Health Canada for these purposes.
 Food, drug and cosmetic petrolatum products are required to be made from highly refined petrolatum at pharmaceutical or cosmetic grade.